BitcoinBrklyn/BitcoinBrklyn/README.md

 ## Hi there! 👋

-I'm BitcoinBrklyn, a passionate Software Engineer with interests in Web & Mobile Apps, A.I, and Robotics.
+I'm BitcoinBrklyn, a passionate Full Stack Software Engineer with interests in Web & Mobile Apps, A.I, and Robotics.
 I enjoy creating innovative solutions and learning new technologies.

 ### :hammer_and_wrench: Tech Stack Tools :